 11. Blues Point Reserve, Lavendar Bay

 The sundown would not be originating from totally the proper instructions here.
 However, the views deserve it for this time of day, just the same.
-The look of the Harbour Bridge from here is an area on, and you would remain in only the best location to see the sky modification color right behind it.
+The look of the Harbour Bridge from here is an area on, and you would stay in only the best location to see the sky modification color right behind it.
 It certainly is worthy of a reference for the very best Sydney sundown areas!

 12. La Perouse/Little Bay